wikier/piy/README.md

 ## How does it work

-The tools preprocess th file pom.yaml of the current directory, and generates a proper pom.xml.
+The tools pre-processes the pom.yaml file at the current directory, and generates a proper pom.xml.
 Then you can use Maven as usual.

 Althougt with the same goal, the approach is completelly different to [Maven3 polyglot](http://polyglot.sonatype.org/), which adds to Maven3 the ability to work with pom files written in non-XML notations.